 Top 5 Things To Do In Crete – Travel Inspiration

-If you are planning your holidays for next year, and would like to go somewhere that has sun, sea, sand, culture, and history, look no further than Crete.
-Crete is the largest Greek island, and boasts Blue Flag beaches, historic towns, and archaeological remains which date back thousands of years.
+Crete is located in the Mediterranean Sea, and is the largest Greek island, and boasts Blue Flag beaches, historic towns, and archaeological remains which date back thousands of years.
 There really is something for everyone to enjoy.
 Here are the top 5 things to do in Crete.

 Top 5 Things to Do in Crete

-1. Visit Knossos
+1. Visit Knossos in Crete

 Legend and myth say that the Palace was the home of King Minos.
 This is the same legendary King which had a labyrinth constructed in which to keep his son, the infamous Minotaur.
 In fact, some people believe that Knossos itself was the labyrinth.

 The palace, and city was the seat of power for the Minoan Empire, who ruled this part of the world in ancient times.
 Natural catastrophe in the form of earthquakes destroyed the civilisation, and buried the city though around 1100BC.

 2.Walk The Samaria Gorge

 Walking the Samaria Gorge is another trip which rates among the most popular things to do in Crete.
 You are able to walk the 18km length of the gorge, and it takes about 6 hours.

 3. Try The Food

 There are also numerous tasty meat dishes to sample.
 When it comes to drink, many people of course associate Greece with Ouzo.
 The slightly harder form of that is Tsipouro, or Raki.
 Crete also produces many good wines, and there is a fledgling micro-brewery industry creating interesting craft beers.

 4. Enjoy The Beaches